joogps/Glur/README.md

 Given that the shader is applied through Apple's own Shader API for SwiftUI, it's restricted by the limitations imposed by that API.
 This means that **it can only be applied to pure SwiftUI views**, excluding UIKit-backed views, such as ScrollView.

----
+> [!TIP]

-If you want to learn how to write your first Metal shader with SwiftUI, check out [this tutorial](https://cindori.com/developer/swiftui-shaders-wave) that I wrote for the [Cindori](https://cindori.com) blog.
+> If you want to learn how to write your first Metal shader with SwiftUI, check out [this tutorial](https://cindori.com/developer/swiftui-shaders-wave) that I wrote for the [Cindori](https://cindori.com) blog.

 # Demo